The Presidency

 Operation Vulindlela

-The core purpose of Operation Vulindlela is to unleash critical sectors to accelerate the implementation of structural reforms and enable higher economic growth.
+The core purpose of OV is to unleash critical sectors to accelerate the implementation of structural reforms and enable higher economic growth.
 The initiative aims to modernise and transform network industries, including electricity, water, transport and digital communications.
 These network industries are the bedrock of economic growth, and are essential to creating a globally competitive economy.

 Infrastructure and Investment Office (IIO)